If You See Something, Say SomethingTM

 The national "If You See Something, Say Something™" campaign was developed to raise public awareness of indicators of terrorism and terrorism-related crime, and to emphasize the importance of reporting suspicious activity to the proper authorities.

 Police and security forces are hard at work, but public safety is the responsibility of all individuals.
-The participation of our citizens is an integral part of our homeland security efforts.
-You know your everyday surroundings best - neighborhoods, workplaces, schools, parks and transportation systems and chances are you will notice when something seems strange or out of place.
+The participation of ordinary citizens is an integral part of our homeland security efforts.
+You know your everyday surroundings best - neighborhoods, workplaces, schools, parks and transportation systems, and chances are you will notice when something seems strange or out of place.
 Be alert for suspicious behavior including abandoned vehicles, unauthorized individuals, strange packages or unusual odors.

 Additionally, all employees need to be alert for potential risks at their workplace.
 Strange behavior or suspicious activity should be reported to proper authorities immediately.
 If you see something, say something!